Computation of attractor dimension and maximal sums of Lyapunov exponents using polynomial optimization: Optimization problems and SOS relaxations

 where

+Note that this ODE is linear in $w^k$, whereas the ODE~\cref{eq:projectedaugmented} in the sphere projection approach is nonlinear in $z^k$.
 The following lemma asserts that if $B$ is large enough to prevent unbounded growth of $w^k$, then $B$ is an upper bound on the LE sum $\Mu_k$, and the infimum over such $B$ is equal to~$\Mu_k$.
+The second part gives stronger conditions for this to be true in a uniform sense for all initial conditions.